In many ways, my life has been defined by a single moment. That moment separated my life into the before and the after–the then and the now.

 Before those dreadful words that changed everything, I was an idealist.
 I believed the world was a beautiful place, and I believed that if I was kind and good, kindness and goodness would come my way.
 I was full of life and passion.
 God was good.
 Life was good.
 My sole desire was to love and be loved, and to make a difference in this world–to push back the suffering of the masses.
 I believed it was what I was meant to do.

 Instead of making a difference, I had all I could do to keep existing, to put one foot in front of another, to believe in the hope of a tomorrow that didn’t hurt, to believe that God was a God of love despite my little girl being in the cold, hard ground.
-Simply living took every effort of will that I was able to bring to bare.
+Simply living took a supreme effort of will and every ounce of courage I was able to bring to bare.

 With time, those steps became easier.
 With time, the idea of feeling happiness again moved from impossible, to improbable, to finally, one day, without being quite aware that it was happening, finding that happiness (or at least peace) started to seep back in and slowly nudge aside the pain.

 Serena has been gone for fifteen years, and I am a very different version of the self I used to be.
 The idealist is gone (at least mostly, somewhat, maybe not entirely).
 I have been too well acquainted with the world and its suffering to ever go back to that person again.
 I am too well aware that suffering falls on the just and the unjust alike.
 This world is hard, sometimes even ugly.

 It would be tempting to hide, to pretend that the world is fair and good, but that just isn’t who I am.
 I don’t pretend.
 I don’t lie, not even to myself.
 I want to live in this world, the world that is, not the world that I wish would be, and so I’ve spent over a decade trying to make sense of this world we live in.
 My idealistic me got her undergraduate degree in cross cultural communications because she wanted to fix the injustice of the world.
 My broken me got her Masters degree in counseling psychology because she knew that she couldn’t stop the injustice of the world–but she might be able to help the broken people who live in that unjust world.

-As I muddled through the aftermath of grief, my subsequent children, and all the normal mommy foibles compiled with the special mommy foibles that go along with a family post-loss, as well as the muddle of simply living life in this big, unreliable complex world that we live in, I attempt to apply my underlying belief in God, my understanding of the human psyche, and my hard won wisdom, in a way that might not change the world, but might help us understand it, and ourselves, just a little bit better.
+As I muddled through the aftermath of grief, my subsequent children, and all the normal mommy foibles compiled with the special mommy foibles that go along with a family post-loss, as well as the muddle of simply living life in this big, unreliable complex world that we live in, I attempt to apply my underlying belief in God, my understanding of the human psyche, and my hard won wisdom, in a way that might not change the world, but might at least help us understand it, and ourselves, just a little bit better.
 And maybe, just maybe, help us to grow into someone we never even imagined we could be–a true metamorphosis.

 So in the midst of chauffeuring little people to little league and gymnastics, working, and trying to keep up with a house and all the normal middle of life sorts of struggles, I find myself at an ending and at a beginning.
 The life I thought I was supposed to live has taken a detour, and I’m sorting through it all in an attempt at finding my new path, my new normal.
 Life gives us these moments, and what we do with them defines us and our future.
 I’m embracing the change, and I believe, at the end of this, I will see that once again, pain and heartache made me better, stronger, and most certainly wiser.

-And of course, the writer in me can’t resist taking the pieces, the life, the wisdom, the pain, and the foibles, and I’ve transformed them into a story.
+And of course, the writer in me can’t resist taking the pieces, the life, the wisdom, the pain, and the foibles, and transform them into a story.
 I haven’t finished or abandoned my other story which is about 80 percent done, (a book tentatively titled “When the Movie Ends.”
 It’s a book about you, and a book about me.
 It’s a book about someone who finds herself in a life she didn’t expect to live–who expected more than the reality she finds herself in.
 It is about her journey of finding herself, who she really is, in the real world, not the fictitious one that our youthful idealism builds and believes in.
-And, it is a story about how, so often, we need to be lost before we can be found.) but I have put it on hold for the time being because this heroine just needs to have her story told.
-She too finds herself at an ending and a beginning, and she finds herself at place where she could have given up, hidden from her loss, and found herself a broken and diminished version of herself.
+And, it is a story about how, so often, we need to be lost before we can be found.) but I have put it on hold for the time being because this heroine, Christie, just needed to have her story told.
+She too found herself at an ending and a beginning.
+She found herself at a place where she could have given up, hidden from her loss, and found herself a broken and diminished version of herself.
 Instead, she looked adversity straight in the eye, confronted it, and in the process emerged as someone so much better, stronger and happier, than she had been before.
 Keep your eyes open for A Long Road Home.
 Hopefully, in the not too distant future, you’ll see it on the shelf of a bookstore near you! 😉